 Tree Giveaway Scheme

-Thank you to everyone who has taken part in Chelmsford City Council’s tree giveaway.
-This is part of our Space to thrive campaign, which aims to lend a helping hand to the nature on our doorsteps and bring us joy in the process.
+Chelmsford City Council has increased the amount of free trees to residents this winter to 1,400.
+It’s part of our Space to thrive campaign, which aims to lend a helping hand to the nature on our doorsteps and bring us joy in the process.
 Every part of the Chelmsford area has a role to play in creating corridors for wildlife and although your new tree may still be small, as soon as it’s planted it will become part of a bigger network of biodiversity across the district.
-We’d love to hear more about your tree, so please keep in touch and let us know how things are going!
+Welcome to the Space to thrive community – we’d love to hear more about your tree, so please keep in touch and let us know how things are going!

 How it works